Thrilok28021996/python_AGI/README.md

 Create an environment using anaconda or python venv and then run the below command:

-==pip install requirements.txt==
+pip install requirements.txt

-Rename 'example.env' to '.env' and edit the variables appropriately.Add your OPEN_API_KEY in the '.env' file.
+Rename 'example.env to '.env' and edit the variables appropriately.Add your OPEN_API_KEY in the '.env' file.

 # Run the agent